Mohammedabdulwahab2401/Mohammedabdulwahab2401/README.md

 ### 👋 Hi there

-I'm **Mohammed Abdul Wahab**, a passionate **Data Scientist & AI Researcher** from **India 🇮🇳**.
-I specialize in **Machine Learning, Deep Learning, and Data Analysis**, leveraging AI to solve real-world problems.

----
+I'm **Mohammed Abdul Wahab**, As a Data Science student, I gained hands-on experience with data analysis tools such as Python and SQL, data visualization platforms like Power BI and Tableau, and a variety of machine learning techniques.
+I also worked for a year as an Associate at Indecomm Global Services.
+I am passionate about leveraging data to solve real-world problems and create value for society and businesses.
 ## 🚀 Expertise

 I have experience in building AI-driven solutions for **healthcare, finance, and e-commerce**.
-My work focuses on **predictive modeling, NLP, computer vision, and big data analytics**.
-Currently, I’m working on **AI Research & Development at Space Kidz India** 🚀.
+My work focuses on **predictive modeling, Machine learning, NLP, Deeplearning, and analytics in power bi and tabelau **.

-Beyond my technical expertise, I enjoy **mentoring, teaching, and collaborating** with the AI community.
-I believe in **open-source contributions** and sharing knowledge to advance the field of artificial intelligence.